imagej/imagej.github.io/_pages/Linux_command_line_tutorial.md

 ## Connecting to the cluster

 We will use SSH (secure shell) to connect to the cluster.
-On Mac OSX we need to simply open a terminal window (under Applications-&gt;Utilities), on PC we may need to download an ssh client such as [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/).
+On macOS we need to simply open a terminal window (under Applications-&gt;Utilities), on PC we may need to download an ssh client such as [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/).

 In the terminal type: